Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 initialized, in the constructor of `BlindAuction`, to its caller.
 The constructor must be annotated as `@FromContract` because of that.
 The same constructor receives the length of bidding time and reveal time, in milliseconds.
-This allows the contract to compute tha absolute ending time for the bidding phase and for the reveal phase, stored into fields `biddingEnd` and `revealEnd`, respectively.
+This allows the contract to compute the absolute ending time for the bidding phase and for the reveal phase, stored into fields `biddingEnd` and `revealEnd`, respectively.
 Note, in the constructor of `BlindAuction`, the